insected/bobbae_gcp-wiki/Workflows.md

 ## Connectors

-Workflows publishes [connectors](https://cloud.google.com/workflows/docs/connectors) to make it easier to access other Google Cloud products within a workflow.
+Workflows publish [connectors](https://cloud.google.com/workflows/docs/connectors) to make it easier to access other Google Cloud products within a workflow.
 Connectors can be used to connect to other Google Cloud APIs within a workflow, helping you integrate your workflows with other Google Cloud products.
 For example, you can use connectors to publish Pub/Sub messages, read or write data to a [Firestore](Firestore) database, or retrieve authentication keys from [Secret Manager](Secret-Manager).

 https://cloud.google.com/workflows/docs/reference/googleapis